Pay reference period (PRP)

 A pay reference period (PRP) is the period of time that earnings and contributions are measured for automatic enrolment purposes.

 The length of a PRP is simply the time between pay dates, for example, weekly or monthly.
-However, as Sage One uses PRPs aligned to tax periods, when it starts and ends is determined by the tax calendar.
-This tax year, a tax week starts on a Monday and ends on a Sunday.
+However, as Sage 50cloud Payroll and Sage Instant Payroll use PRPs aligned to tax periods, when it starts and ends is determined by the tax calendar.
+This tax year, a tax week starts on a Friday and ends on a Thursday.
 Tax months run from the 6th of a month and ends on the 5th of the following month.

 |Monthly||Must align to the tax month.||If your pay date is 25 November, this falls into tax month 8, so the PRP is 6 November to 5 December.|